Businesses / Friday February 6, 2026

 That’s the other thing.
 Your brand should be a beacon of hope.
 Negativity will push audiences away.
 People love to feel good, and when your first line radiates depression, you won’t win any new fans.
 So, ensure you keep your message positive.

 Whatever type of slogan you use, the main point is to make it marketable.
 It will be out there every time someone looks at your logo.
 It’s the best way to represent your brand and thus, ensure you share with it precisely what you want to be remembered with.
-If it is with a benefit, go for it.
-If it is for your values and culture, you can also do that.
-But have your overall marketing strategy in mind, whenever you start writing your slogan, as want it or not, it will be an ever present part of your messaging.
+If it is a benefit, go for it.
+If it aligns with your values and culture, you can do that as well.
+But keep your overall marketing strategy in mind whenever you start writing your slogan, as, want it or not, it will be an ever-present part of your messaging.